K-scope/K-scope/README.md

 the Omni XcalableMP compiler.
 There exists a download site as follow. http://www.hpcs.cs.tsukuba.ac.jp/omni-compiler/xcalablemp/download.html

-If you can access a server installed with Omni XcalableMP compiler, you can build intermediate codes on the server remotely via SSH service by SSHconnect.jar.
-This software is an utility for remote command execution with automatic transfer.
-It is developed by RIKEN AICS HPC Usability Team in collaboration to enhance the K-scope's feature, and is bundled with the binary package of the K-scope.

-This setup is easy.
-Firstly, SSHconnect.jar is placed in the same directory as kscope.jar.
-After starting the K-scope, new option is enabled in new project wizard.

 ### K-scope with Docker IaaS tools

-If you have a computer with Docker installed, you can use Docker IaaS Tools and peter/atool image to quickly make a setup for building code with Omni XcalableMP compiler running inside a Docker container.
+If you have a computer with Docker installed, you can use Docker IaaS Tools to quickly make a setup for building code inside a Docker container.
 K-scope uses makeRemote.sh to build source code in a Docker container.
 If makeRemote.sh is in the same directory as kcope.jar, additional options are enabled in new project wizard.